 My activity choices were all part of my own ‘land of firsts’ list.
 Horse-backing riding on a strong-willed chestnut-brown mare, salmon-fishing in the sound, (or in my case, more like rockfish-fishing), and skeet-shooting.
 The exhilaration of each activity, sense of adventure, and pure joy of being in such a magnificent environment was profoundly moving.
 It is easy to see how travelers return home changed by their wilderness experience.

-For those looking to go higher and wilder, the resort’s on-site helicopter can lift you 4,500 feet above sea level to Cloud Camp near the top of Ursus Mountain.
+For those looking to go higher and wilder, take a ride in the resort’s on-site helicopter.
+This bird can lift you 4,500 feet above sea level to Cloud Camp near the top of Ursus Mountain.
 Spend the day in an outdoor playground of high-altitude fishing, hiking, wild foraged food picnics, even yoga (extra fees apply).

 Fully certified, friendly guides lead all Clayoquot Wilderness Resort adventures, including kayaking, salmon fishing, crabbing, hiking, and river-rafting.
 The Resort provides all helmets, fishing gear, life jackets, rain gear, riding boots and whale-watching suits for all ages.
 Should anyone tire from all that wild adventure, guests can have fun with the resort’s trampoline, ping pong table, gym, yoga studio and games room.

-As the Clayoquot Wilderness Resort is a Relais & Chateaux property, the quality of food and drink has to be of the highest standard.
+As the Clayoquot Wilderness Resort is a Relais & Chateaux property, the quality of food and drink is of the highest standard.
 The Resort prides itself on offering the best modern coastal cuisine of locally raised and grown products.
 This includes spirits and wine from British Columbia’s Okanagan valley.

 The continental breakfast bar opens early at 6:30 AM with freshly-baked breads and pastries.
 There are also several Gluten Free options, as well as cheeses, fruit, muesli and cereals.
 Guests can also order hot menu items such as pancakes, oatmeal and eggs benedict from the set menu.
 The choice and quality of the food options at any time of day in such a remote location is truly incredible.
 It’s so worth waking up early for!